Whitall Tatum & Company (1857-1901)

 Kerr Glass Manufacturing Corporation sold the Millville manufacturing facility in 1983, along with 3 other plants, to the American National Can Company.
 Ball-Foster took control of the factory in 1995, and in 1999, after 193 years of nearly continuous glass production, the factory was shut down permanently.

 An update (posted 2006): I’ve received word that the former Lower Works site is reportedly a self-storage facility, and the buildings that once housed WT’s glass furnaces have been demolished.
 A sad ending indeed for one of America’s greatest glass manufacturing enterprises.
 If anyone has more recent information on this property, please contact me!
 Thank you!

 For a more comprehensive article on the background history and marks used by Whitall Tatum, check out this article here:

 Note: for a webpage on this site with an extensive list of glass insulator manufacturers, please click here.

-[ Richard Wentzel (info from his article in McDougald, 1990, and personal communications); Adeline Pepper- The Glass Gaffers of New Jersey(1971); other sources]
+[Sources of info: Richard Wentzel (from his article in McDougald, 1990, and personal communications); also, Adeline Pepper- The Glass Gaffers of New Jersey( 1971); other sources].